 BASF and Infosys strengthen partnership to develop new digital services for smarter farming

-BASF and Infosys have strengthened their collaboration to support farmers with new digital tools.
+Infosys have strengthened their collaboration to support farmers with new digital tools.
 This engagement further enhances BASF’s ability to explore new opportunities and create additional value for its customers.

 As part of the collaboration, Infosys and BASF’s crop protection division are working on BASF’s digital offering called Maglis®, amongst others.
 Maglis helps farmers manage fields and supports them in making better decisions on how to grow and market their crops.
 Infosys is involved in the development of a number of tools and functionalities of Maglis, including the Maglis Crop Plan and the Maglis Customer Navigator.